 - 1 tbsp dark soy sauce

 - 1 tbsp sesame oil

-Pour half of the mixture over the prawns and coat well.
-Refrigerate for 10-15 minutes.
+Pour half of the mixture over the shrimp and coat well.
+Cover with a clingfilm and refrigerate for 30 minutes.

 Meanwhile, steam or boil the broccoli until tender.

 Heat up the vegetable oil in a pan, add the peeled and chopped green onion, ginger and garlic, and stir fry for 20-30 seconds until fragrant.